 The side effects associated with these products may vary as they contain different ingredients, but among the more common are headache, dizziness, and diarrhoea.
 Refer to the respective product pages to find out more.

 Can I take them with other medications?

 It largely depends on which other treatments you are using.
 These tablets may interact with painkillers, antibiotics, antidepressants and a range of other products.
-Let your prescriber know when completing our medical survey if you are currently treating any other conditions.
+Let your prescriber know during consultation if you are currently treating any other conditions.

 Q&A: our high blood pressure forum